akshayaraman/k8s.dotnet.distributed-web-app/README.md

         bash app-start.sh
     ```
     - This starts Minikube and the web API can be accessed through port `5001` using `kubectl` port forwarding
+    - ⚠️ If you encounter any error, refer to FAQ at the bottom
     - Following are the supported endpoints
     ```
         GET http://localhost:5001/weatherforecast